 - Extended warranty – On eligible warranties of five years or less, you can extend the original manufacturer’s warranty an extra year.

-- Purchase protection – For eligible purchases made with your Gold card, you can be covered up to $10,000 per claim ($50,000 max per year) in the case of damage or theft.
+- Purchase protection – For eligible purchases made with your Gold card, Amex covers up to $10,000 per claim ($50,000 max per year) in the case of damage or theft.

 If you are a frequent traveler, the travel credits and benefits that come with the American Express Gold card are very appealing.
 For more luxury travelers, however, American Express offers a card that is even more packed with plush perks.
 The Platinum Card® from American Express comes with a steep $695 annual fee, but it is loaded with travel benefits that make it a great choice for travelers who value luxury perks like lounge access, entertainment credits and other convenient benefits.

 See related: Amex Gold vs. Amex Platinum